Here are the top 5 Lens Replacement questions and answers we receive at AVC:

 The day after your second eye is treated, your first post-operative check will take place.
 Dr Pillai will examine your eyes and determine when you will be able to start driving.
 It usually takes 2 to 3 days.

-If you would like to find out more about clear lens exchange treatment at Advanced Vision Care and what it can do for your eyesight, then why not call AVC TODAY on 0800 652 4878 and request your free information pack or book your consultation to find out how we can help you.
+If you would like to find out more about Lens Replacement treatment at Advanced Vision Care and what it can do for your eyesight, then why not call AVC TODAY on 0800 652 4878 and request your free information pack or book your consultation to find out how we can help you.